-Recommended spots around Mount Shasta [Can you die without walking?
-Journey to American National Parks (36) Mt.
-Shasta's Jewels Bonus Edition
+Recommended spots around Mount Shasta [Would you rather die without walking?
+A trip to America's National Parks (36) The Jewels of Mt.
+Shasta (Bonus Edition)]

 Happy New Year everyone!